 Uganda is a Birdwatchers Haven.

 Uganda is one of the top birding destinations in Africa.
-It is the richest African Bird bird-watching destination with about 1090 bird species.
-50% of all Africa’s bird species are in Uganda, that’s 11% of the World’s Bird Species.
+It is the richest African bird-watching destination with about 1090 bird species.
+50% of all Africa’s bird species are in Uganda; that’s 11% of the World’s Bird Species.
 Uganda is a “Hidden Eden and a wonderland for birds” as described by Sir Fredrick Jackson.

 5. The Majestic Rwenzori Mountains: ‘The Mountains of the Moon